 The fresh taste of autumn comes to life in homemade apple soda.
 This refreshing sparkling beverage is bright and slightly sweet.
 When made with fresh apple juice, apple soda is a brilliant way to take advantage of the fall apple harvest and preserve the fruit's sweet taste for months to come.

 The apple soda recipe begins with fresh apple juice.
 Using an electric juicer is the quickest method.
-However, the stovetop method of simmering chunks of apple in water, processing to a pulp, and straining out the juice adds just a little more time.
-A simple and fun project, especially after a visit to a local orchard, allows you to make as much fresh apple juice as you like.
+However, the stovetop method of simmering chunks of apple in water, processing it to a pulp, and straining out the juice adds just a little more time.
+It's a simple and fun project—especially after a local orchard visit—that allows you to make as much fresh apple juice as you like.

 Once you have the juice, it's time to make the syrup base for the soda.
 White granulated sugar is fine but, raw sugar adds a darker sweetness, pairing perfectly with apples.
 The secret ingredient for any soda—homemade or commercial—is citric acid.
 The organic powder gives the syrup's flavor a necessary sour boost and doubles as a preservative for a longer shelf life than most homemade syrups.
 With the syrup in the fridge, you simply have to add club soda when you're ready to enjoy a tall glass of apple soda.